yasirbhutta/yasirbhutta.github.io/python/docs/operators.md

   - C) pow(x, y)
   - D) either b or c

-Answer: d) either b or c
+Answer: B) either b or c

 **In Python, What is the output of this code?** [Python Quiz #86]